meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 meshStack provides central [multi-cloud billing](meshstack.billing.md).
 It can automatically collect usage information from all your cloud platforms and provides central access to cost and usage data.

-Project owners can get a detailed overview about when and how long your resources were running and how much this costs.
+Project owners can get a detailed overview of when and how long your resources were running and how much this costs.

 ## Project Payment Information

-Project owners associate their project with payment information.
+Project owners associate their projects with payment information.
 This is used for the chargeback process.

 ### Payment Methods